abalbekov/nbrshell/nbrshell/Readme.md

     ├── exec_shell_script_ssh    │--> connects using local ssh client with previously setup ssh keys.
     ├── exec_shell_script_ssh_fn │    Useful in cases when paramiko will not connect.

+    └── pbrun_sqlplus            │--> runs cell content via sqlplus on a remote host, after connecting to the remote host with ssh, │    becoming oracle with pbrun and setting some common Oracle environment variables.

     └── nbrshell_common          │--> common functions and variables.
-        └── set_psw              |    └--> set_psw sets password in memory for use in subsequent executions.
+        └── set_psw                   └--> set_psw sets password in memory for use in subsequent executions.
+        └── set_sqlplus_env           └--> saves sqlplus environment parameters for use in subsequent executions
 ---

 ## Usage examples: